Mr-Gash/econf/README.md

 			Note that this value is still sent to any clients that are allowed to edit it when they request it (such as by openening an editor menu) [func] can_edit - check to see if the user can edit this specific config. return true/false.
+			This function is used instead of the config-package "can edit" function if it is defined.
 		[func] on_edit - this function is called on edit, first with the player who edited it and second with the new value.
 		[bool] logging - If this is set to true, all changes of this will be logged to /data/packageName/CURRENT_DATE.txt